blof/LINERLIB/readme.txt

 Version 1.1 released April  2014
 **Duplicate entries of RULED removed**
-**All move related costs in ports.csv rounded of to nearest integer** **readme clarifies rounding of TC rates to nearest thousand as explained in the article**
+**All move related costs in ports.csv rounded of to nearest integer** **readme files clarifies rounding of TC rates to nearest thousand as explained in the original article**